 1. Understand your prospects business model

 Customers feel more comfortable speaking to experts who want to listen to them about their business process and help them with their problems.
-Consultants act as partners who help prospects improve the way they carry out their business process.
+Consultants act as partners who help prospects improve the way they carry out their business processes.

 In consultative selling, sales rep must understand the prospect’s business and know how things work for or against them.
 This task must be carried out by the SaaS sales reps before providing a product-fit assessment of the prospect.